ganeshu2002/Cloud_Computing/README.md

-Deployed Video of Project by using AWS services like AWs -Amplify, Lambda, Api_Gateway, dynamo Db, IAM
+Deployed a  Project by using AWS services like AWs -Amplify, Lambda, Api_Gateway, dynamo Db, IAM